McGillAISociety/gif-sentiment-analysis/README.md

 * Correlation between sentiments and the color features of the GIF, e.g. quantifying how a dark and gloomy tone of an image affects the perceived sentiment.

+Using this approach, we hope to be able to design a CNN-LTSM network capable of detecting the strength of the sentiments found in any random GIF you might find on the internet.

 ## Example GIF's

 ![GIF Slideshow](media/slow_gif_slideshow.gif)